sk97045/booknotes/system-design/system-design-interview/chapter20 - Distributed Message Queue/README.md

 # Step 3 - Design Deep Dive
 In order to achieve high throughput and preserve the high data retention requirement, we made some important design choices:
  * We chose an on-disk data structure which takes advantage of the properties of modern HDD and disk caching strategies of modern OS-es.
- * The message data structure is immutable to avoid extra copying, which we want to avoid in a high volume/high traffic system.
+ * The message data structure is immutable that is it we are passing it from producers to consumers without any modification to avoid extra copying, which we want to avoid in a high volume/high traffic system.
  * We designed our writes around batching as small I/O is an enemy of high throughput.

 ## Data storage